 Keep in mind that you can simply keep refreshing this and running new batch analyses forever.
 There is a limit to the number of pages you can evaluate, based on the plan you sign up for with Ahrefs.
 Just don’t go into thinking that you’ll be able to get a sorted list of link metrics for every page on the web.
 It doesn’t work that way.

 The Ahrefs Toolbar

 Ahrefs has a browser plugin similar to Mozbar, called simply the Ahrefs SEO Toolbar.
-It works in essentially the same way as the Mozbar, and can be used in all of the same ways discussed above.
+It works in essentially the same way as the Mozbar and can be used in all of the same ways discussed above.
 If you didn’t read the sections on “Comparing Link Metrics While Researching Outreach Targets” and “Evaluating Feasibility Of Ranking For A Keyword” in the Moz section above, make sure to give them a read for some strategic recommendations on how to use this kind of toolbar.

 To make the most of those sections, you will also want to know the purpose of these options in the left navigation:

-Backlinks is most useful during competitive research, in which you will be able to sort a competitor’s links by the relevant metrics.
+Backlinks are most useful during competitive research, in which you will be able to sort a competitor’s links by the relevant metrics.
 Top pages, on the other hand, is best for reviewing your own site in comparison with what is currently ranking for a keyword you are considering.

 Comparing Link Metrics In SEMrush